RedHat-EMEA-SSA-Team/hetzner-ocp/README.md

   mem: 8096
 ```

 Basically you need to change only num of VMs and/or cpu and mem values.
+If

 Provision VMs and prepare them for OCP.
 Password for all hosts is `p`.